 We are looking for any information on Diamond Bottom catboats built and raced in Pascagoula in the 1950s.
-Mr Olson (sp?) was one builder who worked at Mike Flecha's shipyard.
-We know of several that were built named ROSE, VAGABOND, REBEL, DRIFTWOOD, MOONLIGHT, TROUBLE and BLACK CAT.
+Mr Olsen (sp?) was one builder who worked at Mike Flecha's shipyard.
+We know of several that were built named SEA SPRITE, VAGABOND, REBEL, DRIFTWOOD, MOONLIGHT, TROUBLE and BLACK CAT.
 By description the bottom was cross planked and the sheer planked lengthwise, with only 6 inches or so of sheer.
 Hull made from cypress.
 Frames and spars from longleaf pine.
 Centerboard with a barn door rudder.

 It is possible that this is a similar design from the 1880s, the lines were drawn by Chapelle in 1953, taken from a half model at the Newport Yacht Club.
 The boat was fast and never beaten in the 2 years that it raced.

 Chapelle's lines of the 1870s diamond bottom catboat arrived from the Smithsonian today.